-Under IAS 12 the measurement of deferred taxes is based on the expected manner of recovery of the underlying assets.
-This amendment provides an exception to this general principle in respect of investment property measured using the fair value method.
+Amendments to IAS 12, Deferred taxes: Recovery of underlying assets provides an exception to this general principle in respect of investment property measured using the fair value method.
 Under the amendment, the measurement of this type of asset is based on a rebuttable presumption that the fair value of the investment will be recovered through its sale.
 The Group values its investment properties at cost, and therefore the early application of this amendment has had no impact on its financial position or results.